openssl/openssl/doc/designs/quic-design/rx-depacketizer.md

 ### Connection

-Represented by an SSL object.
+Represented by an `QUIC_CONNECTION` object, defined in [SSL object refactoring using SSL_CONNECTION object].

 ### Stream